awsdocs/amazon-detective-user-guide/doc_source/profile-panel-drilldown-overall-api-volume.md

 You can then expand each IP address to display the list of API calls that were issued from that IP address using that AKID\.

 ![\[View of the Access key ID tab of the Overall API call volume panel, with an entry expanded to show the hierarchy of AKIDs, IP addresses, and API calls.\]](http://docs.aws.amazon.com/detective/latest/userguide/images/screen_profile_panel_drilldown_api_akids.png)

+## Content of the activity details \(IP addresses\)<a name="drilldown-api-volume-content-ip"></a>

+For IP addresses, the activity details contain the following information:
++ Each tab provides information about the set of API calls that were issued during the selected time range\.
++ For each entry, the activity details show the number of successful and failed calls\.

+The activity details contain the following tabs:

+**Resource**
+Initially displays the list of resources that issued API calls from the IP address\.
+For each resource, the list includes the resource name, the type, and the AWS account\.
+You can expand each resource to display the list of API calls that the resource issued from the IP address\.

+![\[View of the Resource tab of the activity details on the Overall API call volume profile panel for an IP address\]](http://docs.aws.amazon.com/detective/latest/userguide/images/screen_profile_panel_drilldown_api_ip_resource.png)

+**API method**
+Initially displays the list of API calls that were issued\.
+You can expand each API call to display the list of resources that issued the API call from the IP address during the selected time period\.

+![\[View of the API method tab of the activity details of the Overall API call volume profile panel for an IP address\]](http://docs.aws.amazon.com/detective/latest/userguide/images/screen_profile_panel_drilldown_api_ip_apimethods.png)

 ## Sorting the activity details<a name="drilldown-api-volume-sort"></a>